FACT-Finder-Web-Components/documentation/markdown/en/documentation/tracking-guide.md

 #### Tracking with `data-redirect`
 The `[data-redirect]` attribute redirects the user on click to the product detail page.
-While without using the `[data-redirect]` attribute the browser may reload the page too fast for the tracking request to succeed, we added the tracking behavior to this directive.
+We added the tracking behavior to this directive as page reloads may be too fast for tracking requests to succeed when not using the `[data-redirect]` attribute.
 ````html
 <ff-record-list>
     <ff-record>